Joseph Hamrock has been NiSource President and Chief Executive Officer since July 1, 2015, and was also elected to the NiSource Board of Directors.

 Hightman earned her bachelor’s degree from the University of Illinois and her law degree from Florida State University.

-Prior to taking his current role, Levander served as president of Columbia Gas of Virginia (CGV) for more than nine years.
-He was responsible for ensuring CGV provided its customers with reliable, high-quality customer service and ensuring the company’s overall profitability through coordinating business strategies for Columbia, including developing and implementing regulatory strategies before the Virginia State Corporation Commission.
+Earlier, Carl served as president of Columbia Gas of Virginia (CVA) for more than nine years.
+He was responsible for ensuring CVA provided its customers with reliable, high-quality customer service and ensuring the company’s overall profitability through coordinating business strategies for Columbia, including developing and implementing regulatory strategies before the Virginia State Corporation Commission.

 Levander began his career with Columbia Gas Transmission as an attorney in 1986, and then held several positions in the rate department.
 In 2004, Levander was named Vice President, Marketing & Regulatory Strategy for the NiSource Pipelines, with responsibility for all marketing, regulatory and strategic planning activities of the NiSource pipeline business unit.
 He was named President of Columbia Gas of Virginia in 2006.